HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

 ## Using a custom EditLive! editor toolbar

 !!! note
-    Ephox EditLive! is a deprecated feature as of CF11 or higher.
+    Ephox EditLive! is an unsupported feature as of CF11 or higher.

 1. The EditLive! editor uses a custom configuration file that is named config.xml.jsp to set custom parameters for the toolbar.
 Copy your custom configuration file to wp_profile_root\PortalServer\wcm\shared\app\config\ephox.